survivorbat/azure-devops-extension-metrics/README.md

 # 📈 Azure DevOps Extension Metrics

-Ever wanted to know how many times a task in your organization is used?
+Ever wanted to know how many times your task is used?
 How long did the execution take?
-What pipelines use my tasks?
-Analytics for your extension?
 Well then this might be for you.

 ## ⬇️ Installation